project-march/ProjectMarch/doc/march_packages/march_data_collector.rst

 Calculating `CoM` and `CP`
 --------------------------
-The data from the IMU (:ref:`march-imu-manager-label`) is used to change the tf frames (see :ref:`robot-model-label`).
-Now the tf frames are orientated with respect to the world correctly.
+The data from the IMU (:ref:`march-imu-manager-label`) is used to change the tf frames (see :ref:`robot-model-label`). such that the tf frames are orientated with respect to the world correctly.
 The tf frames together with the masses of the links from the :ref:`URDF <robot-model-label>` can be used to calculate the center of mass.
 This is then published as a marker on ``/march/com_marker``.
 The calculation is based on an implementation from `Hamburg Bit-Bots <https://github.com/bit-bots>`_.